zapier/zapier-platform-cli/README-source.md

 There are two primary ways to make HTTP requests in the Zapier platform:

 1. **Shorthand HTTP Requests** - these are simple object literals that make it easy to define simple requests.
-1. **Manual HTTP Requests** - this is much less "magic", you use `z.request([url], options)` to make the requests and control the response.
+2. **Manual HTTP Requests** - you use `z.request([url], options)` to make the requests and control the response.
+Use this when you need to change options for certain requests (for all requests, use middleware)

 There are also a few helper constructs you can use to reduce boilerplate:

 1. `requestTemplate` which is an shorthand HTTP request that will be merged with every request.
 2. `beforeRequest` middleware which is an array of functions to mutate a request before it is sent.
-2. `afterResponse` middleware which is an array of functions to mutate a response before it is completed.
+3. `afterResponse` middleware which is an array of functions to mutate a response before it is completed.

 > Note: you can install any HTTP client you like - but this is greatly discouraged as you lose [automatic HTTP logging](#http-logging) and middleware.